 Preventing rain rot is all about keeping the skin dry and healthy.
 After your horse gets wet, whether from rain or sweat, drying them off can help.

 Regular grooming not only keeps the skin and coat healthy but also helps to spot any issues early.
-Keeping tack and blankets clean and dry is also crucial, as these can harbor the bacteria.
+Keeping track and blankets clean and dry is also crucial, as these can harbour bacteria.

 Treatment